Small Pet Select logo

 What's in your products?

-You’ll find full ingredient lists on each product page, including our hay, food, herbal blends, and treats.
+You'll find full ingredient lists on each product page, including our hay, food, herbal blends, and treats.
+If you're comparing pellet types, here's a helpful breakdown:

 • Soy-Free, Non-GMO Pellets: Made with timothy hay, ground grass, and pumpkin seeds.
 No soy.
 No molasses.